Bellamy Young Apologizes to Seacrest for Saying He Shouldn’t Host Red Carpet

-Scandal’s Bellamy Young has issued an apology to Ryan Seacrest for suggesting that the television host “step aside” from his Oscars Red Carpet duties.
+Scandal’s Bellamy Young has issued an apology to Ryan Seacrest for suggesting that the television host “step aside” from his Oscars red-carpet duties.
 Young made her initial Seacrest comments yesterday on the red carpet for the A Wrinkle in Time premiere.
-She was speaking in response to a Variety article detailing former E! hairstylist Suzie Hardy’s accusations of sexual misconduct perpetrated by Seacrest — an article Young claims she only knew threw second-hand information.
+She was speaking in response to a Variety article detailing former E! hairstylist Suzie Hardy’s accusations of sexual misconduct perpetrated by Seacrest — an article Young claims she only knew through secondhand information.
 “I apologize to Ryan Seacrest,” Young said in a statement to Vulture.
 “He has been exonerated from the allegations I was told about on the carpet, so my opinion is different now.”

 Seacrest has denied all allegations.
 Earlier this month, E! announced that after a lengthy investigation conducted by a third party, the network found insufficient evidence of wrongdoing and Hardy’s claims could not be substantiated.